Knowledge Distillation for Federated Learning: a Practical Guide: Introduction

+Federated Averaging (FedAvg) represents the baseline algorithm for Federated Learning (FL) \cite{mcmahan2016communication}.
+In FedAvg, collaborative learning proceeds in synchronous rounds by leveraging a client-server paradigm.
+Participants (i.e., clients) iteratively exchange model updates and model weights with a central aggregator (i.e., the server) to collaboratively build a global model.
+Round by round, the server aggregates model updates by weighted average and distributes the new version of the global model.
 However, parameter-averaging aggregation schemes, such as FedAvg, have well-known limits.
-Firstly, this class of algorithms implies model homogeneity among the federation, i.e. each client is constrained to use the same neural architecture since the server directly merges clients' updates (e.g., by weighted average).
-This may be an issue when the federation of learners is composed of clients with heterogeneous hardware capabilities.
-Furthermore, exchanging model parameters and model updates have high communication cost which scales with the number of model parameters -- even though a plethora of strategies (e.g., \citep{konevcny2016federated, sattler2019robust, lin2018deep, xu2020ternary, wu2020fedscr, reisizadeh2020fedpaq}) have been proposed to extremely improve the communication efficiency at the cost of global model performance.
+Firstly, this class of algorithms implies model homogeneity among the federation, i.e., each client is constrained to use the same neural architecture since the server directly merges clients' updates (e.g., by weighted average).
+This may be an issue when the federation of learners consists of clients with heterogeneous hardware capabilities.
+Furthermore, exchanging model parameters and model updates have high communication cost, which scales with the number of model parameters -- even though a plethora of strategies (e.g., \cite{sattler2019robust}) have been proposed to improve the communication efficiency at the cost of global model performance.
 In addition, exchanging model parameters/updates exposes client to information leakage, and the server must know the architecture and structure of clients' model to broadcast the global parameters, possibly incurring in intellectual property issues (i.e., clients in the federation are unwilling to share the architecture they are using).
 Lastly, but not less important, when clients hold heterogeneous data, local models tend to diverge from each other during training and fine tune on private examples (i.e., client drift).
-As a consequence, directly aggregating model parameters/updates degrades global model performances \citep{zhao2018federated, li2018federated, li2019convergence, sattler2019sparse, karimireddy2019scaffold, wang2021field, li2022federated}.
+As a consequence, directly aggregating model parameters/updates degrades the global model performance \cite{karimireddy2019scaffold}.